 Conclusion

-Seven causes of serious workplace injuries and fatalities have something in common: they are all preventable by systematic safety and maintenance management.
-Equipment failures, failures in training, unidentified hazards, unsafe acts, electrical hazards, fall hazards, and exposure to dangerous substances do not occur randomly; they occur as a result of failed management systems to properly oversee and control.
+The seven causes of serious workplace injuries and fatalities share one characteristic: they're all preventable through systematic safety and maintenance management.
+Equipment failures, training deficiencies, unidentified hazards, unsafe practices, electrical hazards, fall risks, and hazardous substance exposure don't occur randomly—they result from management systems failing to properly oversee and control risks.

-For many organizations in high-risk industries, the adoption of a CMMS is about much more than operational efficiency; it is really about fulfilling the primary responsibility of making sure every worker returns home safely.
-There are no small failures in terms of safety management.
-Every inspection that was missed, every maintenance task that was skipped, and every hazard that went undocumented was working towards that one rare possibility of a tragedy.
+For organizations in high-risk industries, implementing a CMMS represents more than operational efficiency—it fulfills the fundamental responsibility of ensuring every worker returns home safely.
+In safety management, there are no small failures.
+Every missed inspection, every skipped maintenance task, and every undocumented hazard contributes to the possibility of tragedy.